Wellness Programs

 In honor of Sexual Assault Awareness Month and in recognition that traumatic experiences impact all of us, EAW is presenting a series of workshops to enhance understanding, develop skills, and support NAU’s cultivation of a trauma-informed environment.

-The first three workshops are part of the Foundations of Trauma Informed Care (TIC) series, and the final workshop will cover Secondary Trauma and Compassion Fatigue.
-It is important to note the Foundations of Trauma-Informed Care three-part series is also available as a recorded version on Canvas and may be found at the Foundations of Trauma-Informed Care Course Canvas link.
-The live offerings listed below will include opportunities for Q & A and discussion.
+The first three workshops are part of the Foundations of Trauma Informed Care (TIC) series.
+Please note the this three-part series is also available as a recorded course on Canvas and may be found at the Foundations of Trauma-Informed Care Course Canvas link.

 TIC103: The 6 Principles of TIC